-THEREFORE, IT IS HEREBY ORDERED, that this Order supersedes Order No. R9-2009-0021 and addendum upon the effective date of this Order except for enforcement purposes.
-In order to meet the provisions contained in division 7 of the Water Code (commencing with section 13000) and applicable regulations, it is further ordered that the Discharger comply with the requirements in this Order.
-This action does not prevent the San Diego Water Board from taking enforcement actions for past violations of Order No. R9-2009-0021.
+IT IS HEREBY ORDERED, that, in order to meet the provisions contained in division 7 of the Water Code (commencing with section 13000) and applicable regulations adopted thereunder, the Discharger shall comply with the requirements in this Order.

 II.
 DISCHARGE PROHIBITIONS